 Play with the Portion

-Watching portion sizes for baked goods ensures you can have a taste of comfort without overindulging.
+Watching portion sizes for baked goods ensures you still have a taste of comfort..
 Make bite-sized treats or cut brownies and cakes into two-inch squares for a single serving.

-Experimenting in the kitchen with healthier baking can not only improve your baking skills and mental well-being but also introduce more nutrients into each tasty bite.
+Experimenting in the kitchen with these baking techniques can not only improve your baking skills and mental well-being but also introduce more nutrients into each tasty bite.
 Remember to focus on moderation and enjoy the process!
-Happy healthy baking!
+Happy baking!